 Another reason I love reading these reviews is that they recall an era when you never knew what treasure you might find among the meager offerings on your handful of channels.
 Many of the movies I'll list here probably haven't seen the light of the little screen in years, except perhaps on Turner Classic Movies, or mutilated and mired in commercials on AMC.
 Happily, some live on as experiments of "Mystery Science Theater 3000."
 And I recently acquired one, Creature From the Haunted Sea, in a DVD set of 50 horror movies for $15.99 at Big Lots along with many other public domain-type cinematic ephemera.
 (To quote a familiar Cashman line, it's even worse than it sounds.)

 Cashman sometimes throws in obscure names or leaves you hanging with trivia that you would then have to see the film to figure out.
 (Of course, these days you can just look up South Sea Sinner on IMDb to see just who that piano player is, or Google "Abner Biberman"...)

-It was a new era alright, ushering in endless showings of bland Hollywood blockbuster slop and made-for-cable crap, while effectively discarding anything in black-and-white or made over twenty years ago.
+It was a new era alright, ushering in endless showings of bland Hollywood blockbuster crap and made-for-cable schlock, while effectively discarding anything in black-and-white or made over twenty years ago.

 While I would love to compile Cashman's work completely, I am for now sticking to the much easier task of just including the funniest or most trivia-laden reviews.
 If one doesn't interest you, keep reading--the next may have you laughing out loud.
 While it may seem from this collection that he delighted mainly in eviscerating the dross of Hollywood's output, I assure you he was, foremost, a movie lover.